dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  "One shot" Check box for toggling whether the breakpoint is temporary or permanent.
 Temporary breakpoints are removed after they have been encountered.
 By default, new breakpoints are permanent.
--  The shortcut (right-click) menu’s *Run to Cursor* command creates temporary breakpoints.
+-  The shortcut (right-click) menu's *Run to Cursor* command creates temporary breakpoints.

 Stepping